Teradata/tdplyr/README.md

 > **Note**
 The latest Teradata R package v17.0.0.3 is now compatible with dbplyr v2.3.0 and above.
-To use tdplyr, the version of dbplyr package must be 2.3.0.
+To use tdplyr, the version of dbplyr package must be 2.3.0 or above.
 Install the compatible version dbplyr using the following command: `remotes::install_version("dbplyr", "2.3.0")`
 To download and install tdplyr along with its dependencies automatically, specify the Teradata R package repository and CRAN in the repos argument for `install.packages`.
 ```
 Rscript -e "install.packages('tdplyr',repos=c('https://r-repo.teradata.com','https://cloud.r-project.org'))"